tpersp/PiViewer/README.md

 ### Prerequisites

-- **Raspberry Pi OS with Desktop:**
+- **Raspberry Pi OS:**
-  Ensure that you have Raspberry Pi OS (Desktop version) installed.
+  Ensure that you have Raspberry Pi OS Lite installed.
 - **Network (Optional):**
   If you want to mount a network share for images, make sure CIFS is supported.

 ### Manual Configuration: Disable Wayland / Use X11
+> **Note:** This project does not currently work with Wayland.

-If the automated setup does not fully disable Wayland, or you prefer to do it manually, follow these steps:
+As the automated setup does not fully disable Wayland, please do it manually, follow these steps:

 1. **Edit `/boot/firmware/config.txt`:**
    - **Do not include:**